 The new law, to be signed today by Gov. Gray Davis (D), is the first in the United States to directly affect consumers and to enlist American drivers in reducing the potential of global warming.
 The law addresses not the gases that cause smog but the invisible, odorless emissions that scientists say appear to be contributing to slow but risky heating of the planet.

-for design solutions, the new greenhouse gas emission standards for
+latitude for design solutions, the new greenhouse gas

-its 35 million residents -- more than Canada -- represents 10 percent
+residents -- more than Canada -- represents 10 percent of

 Assembly Bill 1493 requires automakers for the first time to limit carbon dioxide and other global warming pollutants from new cars and light trucks.
 It also will reduce other pollutants, and save consumers money at the gas pump.